How to check and challenge your rateable value

 You should not share your Government Gateway ID and password with anybody else.
 By sharing these details, there may be a risk to your personal, business and property details.

 The second step is to create your personal record and verify your identity.
-You’ll need to provide proof of ID (such as a UK passport, P60 or PAYE details) and your business contact details.
+You’ll need to provide your National Insurance number and proof of ID (such as a UK passport, P60 or PAYE details) and your business contact details.

 It’s important to provide a correct email address as the VOA will use this as their main way of contacting you.
 You should check this email inbox frequently as you may need to respond to the VOA within a deadline.
 Emails from the VOA regarding check and challenge will always come from email@example.com.